MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visuals/index.md

 # Xamarin.Forms Visual

-_This article introduces Xamarin.Forms Visual which allows users to create renderers that can be specified at runtime._
+_This article introduces Xamarin.Forms Visual, which allows users to create renderers that can be chosen via the `Visual` property on `VisualElement`._

-Renderers that implement the visual appearance are then used to renderer views, rather than the default renderers.
+Renderers that specify a `VisualType` as part of the `ExportRendererAttribute` are then used to renderer views, rather than the default renderers.
 At renderer selection time, the `Visual` property of the view is inspected and included in the renderer selection process.
-In addition, if the `Visual` property changes at runtime, the specified renderer is recreated along with any children.
+Currently the `Visual` cannot be changed after the control has been rendered but this will be fixed in an upcoming release.

 > [!IMPORTANT]
 > The `Visual` property is defined in the `VisualElement` class, with views inheriting the `Visual` property value from their parents.
 Therefore, setting the `Visual` property on a `ContentPage` ensures that any supported views in the page will use that visual appearance.
 In addition, the `Visual` property can be overridden on a view.

-Xamarin.Forms 3.6 includes a visual appearance based on material design, with the renderers being known as the material renderers.
+Xamarin.Forms 3.6 includes a visual appearance based on material design.

 ### Creating your own Visual

-In your cross platform library create a Visual type that the user can use to mark a Xamarin Forms Element
+In your cross platform library create a type that inherits from `IVisual` that the user can use to mark a `VisualElement`

 ```C#
 public class CustomVisual : IVisual
 {
 }
 ```

 Now that you have created this type users can easily mark any Xamarin Forms Element